Understanding Violence

 The work we’re doing at the Foundation is about much more than just presentations and programs.
 It’s about ending social violence and creating safer communities.

-The stories I hear from my own children, teachers, and students all tell me the same thing: the situation is getting worse.
+The stories I hear from my own children, from teachers, and from students all tell me the same thing: the situation is getting worse.

 For me, this work is personal.
-As a teacher, a mother, and an advocate, I want a better world for my children, for all children.
+As a teacher, a mother, and an advocate, I want a better world for my children – and for all children.
 I want them to grow up in a world where respect and kindness are the basis of everything we do.

-A world where we can all thrive, where schools and communities are safe spaces, and where social violence doesn’t exist.
-A world where I don’t have to worry every time my children, or I leave the house.
-A world where teachers feel empowered, supported, and safe doing what they love -teaching and inspiring the leaders of tomorrow.
+A world where we can all thrive.
+A world where schools and communities are safe spaces.
+A world where social violence doesn’t exist.
+A world where I don’t have to worry every time my children – or I – leave the house.
+A world where teachers feel empowered, supported, and safe doing what they love: teaching and inspiring the leaders of tomorrow.

 I know this is a big ask, but I cannot settle for less.
 I’m committed to making that world a reality, and I will continue working tirelessly until we get there.